 Step 2

 When the backbone is removed, flip the hen over so the breasts are facing up.
-Grab underneath the breasts with your fingers so your thumbs are still on the breasts (see photo above).
+Grab underneath the breasts with your fingers so your thumbs are still on the breasts (see photo).
 Push down with your thumbs at the same time you pull out with your fingers.
-You should hear the bone crack and the hen should now lay flat.
+You should hear the bone crack and the hen will now lie flat.

 Step 3